min69u/Reforestation/README.md

-## I was fired from the keyboard factory yesterday.
-I wasn't putting in enough shifts.
+## Why are fish so smart?
+Because they live in schools!